 Theoretical explanations about Smart Predict classification

-To understand how Smart Predict generates a classification predictive model and what is the information given in the debrief, it is necessary to have some theoretical explanations.
-The purpose is not to give you a formal course, but to expose you the main principles.
+To understand how Smart Predict generates a classification predictive model and what is the information given in the reports, it is necessary to have some theoretical explanations.
+The purpose is not to give you a formal course, but to expose you to the main principles.

-If the curve “f” goes through all the points, the predictive model over fits and is not able to predict correctly new cases.
+A function that perfectly separates churners from the other customers will be a complex function.
+Such a predictive model overfits and is not able to correctly predict new cases.
 The predictive model is not robust.

-At the opposite, if the predictive model is too simple, it under fits.
+Conversely, if the predictive model is too simple, it underfits.
 It has a high robustness, but the precision of its predictions is low.

 - Consistency: If the number of cases is large enough, then the error on new cases is identical to the learning error.
 The predictive model is qualified as robust.
 It can be trusted when applied to new cases.